menu

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The neighbors in this neighborhood in Kissimmee are middle-income, making it a moderate income neighborhood.
+The neighbors in the Audubon Reserve neighborhood in Kissimmee are middle-income, making it a moderate income neighborhood.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 54.8% of the neighborhoods in America.
 In addition, 5.5% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 63.2% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In this neighborhood, 29.1% of the working population is employed in manufacturing and laborer occupations.
+In the Audubon Reserve neighborhood, 29.1% of the working population is employed in manufacturing and laborer occupations.
 The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 28.6% of the residents employed.
 Other residents here are employed in clerical, assistant, and tech support occupations (21.3%), and 21.0% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Languages